Skip Navigation

 Buildpack

-A collection of scripts that transforms a Heroku app’s code into the executable bundle (called a slug) that is run by the app’s dynos.
+A collection of scripts that transforms a Heroku app’s code into the executable bundle run by the app’s dynos.
+Cedar-generation apps use our classic buildpack API, while Fir-generation apps use the open Cloud Native Buildpack (CNB) specification.

-Heroku provides official buildpacks for a variety of programming languages.
-Third-party buildpacks for other languages and frameworks are avilable in the Elements Marketplace.
+Heroku provides official buildpacks for various programming languages.
+Third-party buildpacks for other languages and frameworks are available in the Elements Marketplace.

 Config var